Dear SaaStr: Can Founders Force a Reluctant VC to Exit (Assuming There is a Reasonable Return for All)?

 Generally speaking, there is no legal or contractual way to make a VC sell / exit.
 There can be some exceptions, but usually there are no “drag along” or forced put rights in standard terms and conditions.

-Unless (x) the VCs control the company (own > 50%+) AND (y) are willing to step in and put a CEO in, or be the CEO … the founders have a lot of de facto power here.
+But …unless (x) the VCs control the company (own > 50%+) AND (y) are willing to step in and put a CEO in, or be the CEO … the founders have a lot of de facto power here.
+Most VCs can’t run a startup on their own.
+Sure, once you are at scale, bringing in an outside CEO they may know can work.
+But rarely does it work well until the growth stages.

-Because they can give the VCs a choice — take the keys, or let us sell.
+So founders can explicitly or implicitly give the VCs a choice — take the keys, or let us sell.

 So most VCs that have been around for a while generally adopt 1 of 2 attitudes here: